As if you needed another reason to come volunteer in Mexico, these prettier-than-possible waterfalls will seal the deal.

 This is another highlight, complete with beautiful calm pools you can swim in that steam from a massively tall waterfall (it's over 180 feet!).
 One group said "it was our favorite one!
 Our hostel had a map of all the waterfalls in the area and there were two other waterfalls near it that we would have loved to explore if we didn't run out of time!"
 Sounds like a place you could spend a whole day at!

-It's around 80 kilometers from Ciudad Valles, but a good option if you're planning on heading to Puente de Dios.
+It's around 80 kilometers from Ciudad Valles, but is a favorite if you have the time.

 Cost: 30 peso entry fee (it's compulsory to wear a life jacket while swimming).